Cody-Spring/ctlg-arcana-mod/README.md

-WIP: This work is a derivative of Cody Spring/HICON's work who made a derivative of chaosvolt's "cdda-arcana-mod"/"Arcana and Magic Items mod for Cataclysm: Dark Days Ahead and Cataclysm: Bright Nights"
+WIP: This work is a derivative of chaosvolt's "cdda-arcana-mod"/"Arcana and Magic Items mod for Cataclysm: Dark Days Ahead and Cataclysm: Bright Nights

 To install this, put the unzipped Arcana folder in, "\Cataclysm The Last Generation\data\mods"